ing-anasv/Amazon-Reviews-Clusters/README.md

 │  └── lang_detection.py # Language detection
 │ └── pipeline
-│  └── ingestion.py # Read files in chunks, process them and saves to parquet │ └── models
+│  └── ingestion.py # Read files in chunks, process them and saves to parquet │  └── merge_parquet.py # Reads parquet files and merge them in one
+│ └── models
 │  └── lid.176.ftz # Model to detect language using fasttext
 │